LoveCicada/study/work/TestMediaDetect/ReadMe.md

 1. use linux sdk to get file media info
 ```

-- how to build Release
+- how to build Release version
 ```
 run build.sh
 or